Jhin-Loh/vmware-utilization-collector/SELF-README.md

 It also creates a per-virtual-disk report containing each disk's configured size, read and write throughput, and read and write operations per second (IOPS).

-By default, it summarizes the results per VM.
-You can also choose to export the individual raw samples.
+It summarizes the results per VM.

 ## Historical vs Real-Time